NotestQ/VoiceContent/README.md

  - Change BepInEx's `LogLevels` in its config found at `(ContentWarningDir)/BepInEx/config/BepInEx.cfg`. to include `, Debug` or change it to `All`.
 If it is getting wrong results try [improving your speech recognition](https://support.microsoft.com/en-us/windows/use-voice-recognition-in-windows-83ff75bd-63eb-0b6c-18d4-6fae94050571#:~:text=In%20Control%20Panel%2C%20select%20Ease,to%20set%20up%20speech%20recognition.)

 ## Dependencies
-This depends on my fork of [VoiceRecognitionAPI](https://github.com/NotestQ/VoiceRecognitionAPI) for Content Warning and [Mycelium](https://github.com/RugbugRedfern/Mycelium-Networking-For-Content-Warning)
+This depends on my fork of [VoiceRecognitionAPI](https://github.com/NotestQ/VoiceRecognitionAPI) for Content Warning, [Mycelium](https://github.com/RugbugRedfern/Mycelium-Networking-For-Content-Warning) and my [ContentLibrary](https://github.com/NotestQ/ContentLibrary)

 ## Types of content
 Right now, the mod recognizes three types of content: Swearing, sponsor segments and acting like a YouTuber (SpookTuber)